 You can also register ONLINE at http://lancaster.ne.gov/ Keyword: STOP

 made by Cash, Money Order, or Credit/Debit card.
-Payment by credit/debit card
+Credit card processing fees are applicable.

 - I missed my S.T.O.P. class, what do I need to do?

 - If you would still like to attend the S.T.O.P. class, you need to call the facility